theScottyJam/moat-maker/README.md

   y: ${greaterThanZero}
 }`;

-// ✕ - Expected <receivedValue>.x, which was 2, to be a number greater than zero.
+// ✕ - Expected <receivedValue>.y, which was -2, to be a number greater than zero.
 validatePositivePoint.assertMatches({
   x: 2,
   y: -2,